bregman-arie/bregman-arie.github.io/_posts/packer/2019-11-23-build-your-first-image.markdown

 ---

 This is a practical version of how to start with Packer by building your first image.<br>
-If you want to understand better what is Packer and why to use it, I suggest reading this [post](packer-getting-started)
+If you want to understand better what is Packer and why to use it, I suggest reading this version of the [post](packer-getting-started)

 ## Install Packer